WITHIN A 5-MINUTE WALK OF NATIONALS PARK

-The first winery to make wine in the District since Prohibition, District Winery offers guided tours and tastings, but you can also just sit on the patio with a glass of their new rosé.
+The first winery to make wine in the District since Prohibition, District Winery offers guided tours and tastings, but you can also just sit on the patio with a glass of their made-in-D.C. rosé.
 385 Water St. SE.
 Outdoor space.

 Due South’s Southern-flavored bar food — pimento cheeseburgers, pulled pork nachos — makes a perfect pregame snack, paired with cocktails or the “whiskey of the day.”
-The new Due South Dockside, on the Yards Park boardwalk, offers beers and frozen drinks next to the Anacostia.
+Due South Dockside, on the Yards Park boardwalk, offers beers and frozen drinks next to the Anacostia.
 301 Water St. SE.
 Outdoor space.

 Be prepared to wait in line at this small shop, which serves wickedly creative flavors of ice cream and sorbet — such as honey lemon lavender and Thai iced tea — made with all-natural ingredients.
 301 Water St. SE.
 Kid-friendly.

 Sure, there’s a Shake Shack in the ballpark.
 But this one has shorter lines, and you can carry your food into the game.
 54 M St. SE.
 Kid-friendly.

 The raw bar and menu of sustainable seafood are worth a visit, but in warm weather, Whaley’s is best known for its seasonal outdoor Rosé Garden, which serves all manner of pink-hued wines.
 301 Water St. SE.
 Outdoor space.

 The best foldable, New York-style pizza in the area comes from Wiseguy, which sells a wide variety of slices to go in the middle of Canal Park.
 202 M St. SE.
 Kid-friendly; outdoor space.